Why Do We Love Period Dramas?

 So, it may be true that period dramas romanticize the past but they also allow us to imagine new possibilities from inside of that history.
 I think that’s why we love them.

-Brianna Schubert is a writer and editor living in Milwaukee, Wisconsin.
+Brianna Schubert is a Contributing Editor at The Good Trade and the Associate Digital Editor at Milwaukee Magazine.
+She has a Bachelor of Arts in Journalism from the University of Wisconsin-Milwaukee.
+Since 2023, Brianna has combined her expertise and investigative skills to deliver thoughtful reviews of sustainable products and home goods, helping readers make informed, eco-conscious choices.
 When she’s not writing about books, lifestyle, and culture, you can find her cooking up a new recipe, reading and recommending books, or finding hidden gems at vintage and thrift stores.
 Say hi on Instagram!